 As a student and scholar at FSU, you have access to one of the world’s finest collections of documents that relate to Native Americans in the South.
 The guide that follows is certainly incomplete, but it is a good place to start on any historical research project.
 The guide contains many classic texts and collections that are either held at FSU or available electronically.
 For additional resources, please read the footnotes and bibliographies of secondary sources that are related to your topic or tribal nation that you want to study.

 Most documents about Indians are usually embedded or hidden in collections or books that do not mention Native Americans in the title or even in the catalog description.
 For example, the various collections of letters by American politicians (and there are hundreds) often contain description of Indians, Indian policy, housing, clothing, food, warfare, culture, etc. You can also find rich documentation in various legislative records, travel accounts, newspapers, periodicals, and private papers of non-Indians.

-Check out the new database: Military & Government Collection under the database tab...
+Check out the new database: North American Indian Drama under the Databases tab...

 Ask us Now side box

 Special Collections Department